programmatom/TreeLib/README.md

 Testing
 ===
 Testing is the most important (and most tedious) aspect of maintaining a library like TreeLib.
 The `TreeLibTest.exe` provides comprehensive unit, stochastic, and performance testing.
-There three important categories of testing.
-The test tool has several arguments. which can all be combined and are interpreted left-to-right, although not all make sense together.
+There are three important categories of testing.
+The test tool has several arguments which can all be combined and are interpreted left-to-right, although not all make sense together.

 Argument|Description
 ---|---